rDr4g0n/ToDone-List/readme.md

 	* persist configs to localstorage
 * make localstorage function safe and more flexible
 * fix padding/margin issue on mobile
+* local copy of roboto font with more faces

 # V2 stuff
 * optimize render() (request animation frame? synchronize all renders?)